 * Update 080218: The world’s highest wooden building, 350m tall, will be completed in Tokyo by 2041 if manufacturer Sumitomo Forestry’s plan succeeds.
 Unlike the building described below, it really will be 90% timber — not ply — and therefore environmentally friendly

-Vincent Stops, head of the borough’s planning committee, hails a Hackney building revolution
+Vincent Stops, below, head of the borough’s planning committee, hails a Hackney building revolution

 RISING UP in Hackney is a cluster of buildings that are the most important in the world.
 They are made of CLT: cross-laminated timber.